shaneshaneshanethats4shanes/pokerust/README.md

 **Pokémon Rust** is a ROM hack of **Pokémon Red**, designed as a hard-mode challenge with roguelike elements.

+It has been extensively playtested by myself and friends using both emulators and actual hardware.

 ---

 ## Major Changes